 Related parties include Desjardins Capital Management Inc. (DC), CRCD's manager, which is a subsidiary of FCDQ and is part of Desjardins Group.
 CRCD is therefore indirectly related to Desjardins Group.
-Related parties also include CRCD's key management personnel.
+Related parties also include CRCD's key management personnel:

 - CRCD has entrusted DC with its management and operations, in accordance with the strategies and objectives approved by the Board of Directors.
 The current management agreement with a three-year term is in effect as of January 1, 2018.
-Under this agreement, management fees amount to a maximum rate of 1.75% (1.95% for the fiscal year ended December 31, 2018) of CRCD's annual average asset value less any amounts payable related to Investments impacting the Québec economy and Other investments.
+Under this agreement, management fees amount to a maximum rate of 1.75% (1.75% for the fiscal year ended December 31, 2019) of CRCD's annual average asset value less any amounts payable related to Investments impacting the Québec economy and Other investments.
 An adjustment is made to the management fees charged to CRCD to avoid double billing relative to CRCD's interest in some funds.
-DC and CRCD have agreed that, for a given fiscal year, an adjustment could also be made to allow CRCD to benefit from economies of scale realized by DC with regard to the growth in CRCD's assets.
-A downward adjustment of \$12.0 million (\$14.3 million for the year ended 31, 2018) was made for the year ended December 31, 2019.
-The negotiation fees arising from portfolio companies are earned by DC, and their amount is deducted from the management fees payable by CRCD. - CRCD has appointed Desjardins Trust Inc. as shareholder registrar and share transfer agent.
+DC and CRCD have agreed that, for a given fiscal year, an adjustment could also be made to allow CRCD to benefit from economies of scale realized by DC with regard to the growth in CRCD's assets and the increase in the balance of CRCD shares eligible for redemption over the last few years.
+The negotiation fees arising from portfolio companies are earned by DC, and their amount is deducted from the management fees payable by CRCD.
+Discussions are currently ongoing to renew or extend the agreement. - CRCD has appointed Desjardins Trust Inc. as shareholder registrar and share transfer agent.
 Desjardins Trust also acts as an intermediary for various shareholder support services.
-This agreement is effective from July 1, 2016 until December 31, 2020. - CRCD has entrusted Desjardins Trust Inc. with custody services for its assets.
-The custody and administration agreement came into effect on May 1, 2009 and will remain in force until December 31, 2020. - CRCD has appointed FCDQ to oversee the distribution of its shares through the Desjardins caisse network.
 This agreement is effective from July 1, 2016 until December 31, 2020.
-CRCD also agreed to pay, as needed, project fees to cover the work required to upgrade the tools and applications supporting the CRCD share distribution processes. - CRCD has entrusted the Desjardins caisse network with issuing its shares. - CRCD has entrusted FCDQ with the banking operations related to its day-to-day activities and its role as counterparty in foreign exchange contracts. - CRCD has appointed Desjardins Securities as its full service broker, to serve as an intermediary for buying and selling shares traded on public markets. - CRCD has entrusted Desjardins Technology Group Inc. with its IT development strategy (IT master plan), particularly the implementation and upgrading of a new investment management software.
+Discussions are currently ongoing to renew or extend the agreement. - CRCD has entrusted Desjardins Trust Inc. with custody services for its assets.
+The custody and administration agreement came into effect on May 1, 2009 and will remain in force until December 31, 2020.
+Discussions are currently ongoing to renew or extend the agreement. - CRCD has appointed FCDQ to oversee the distribution of its shares through the Desjardins caisse network.
+This agreement is effective from July 1, 2016 until December 31, 2020.
+Discussions are currently ongoing to renew or extend the agreement.
+CRCD also agreed to pay, as needed, project fees to cover the work required to upgrade the tools and applications supporting the CRCD share distribution processes. - CRCD has entrusted the Desjardins caisse network with issuing its shares. - CRCD has entrusted FCDQ with the banking operations related to its day-to-day activities and its role as counterparty in foreign exchange contracts. - CRCD has appointed Desjardins Securities as its full-service broker, to serve as an intermediary for buying and selling shares traded on public markets. - CRCD has entrusted Desjardins Technology Group Inc. with its IT development strategy (IT master plan), particularly the implementation and upgrading of a new investment management software.